KAreebaSherwani/alchemists-crypt-ai/README.md

 > *"The curse does not breathe, yet it feels your pulse."*

 A tactical FPS mobile game where a **Council of Three AI agents** controls a tomb of mummies that adapt in real-time to the player's every move.
-Built for the **Agentic Game Quest — Challenge 4** using Google Antigravity + Gemini Flash.
+Built for the **Agentic Game Quest — Challenge 4** using Google Antigravity

 ---